National Lifeguard: Training

 The National Lifeguard course (minimum 40 hours) cannot in theory or practice prepare candidates for every situation which might be encountered by National Lifeguards working in Canadian aquatic environments and facilities.
 National Lifeguard training is designed to develop the basic lifeguarding skills, principles and decision-making processes which will assist the lifeguard to evaluate and adapt to different aquatic facilities and emergencies.
 The National Lifeguard certification is available in four options – Pool, Waterpark, Waterfront and Surf.
+To maintain certification, lifeguards engage in recertification training every two years for a minimum of 4 hours specific to the National Lifeguard option they wish to keep current.

 Prerequisites

 Minimum 15 years of age (or 16, depending on the province), Lifesaving Society Bronze Cross certification, and Standard First Aid certification.
-National Lifeguard Pool certification is a prerequisite to National Lifeguard Waterpark.
+National Lifeguard Pool certification is a prerequisite to National Lifeguard Waterpark; however both can be taken as a combination course.
 National Lifeguard Waterfront certification is a prerequisite to National Lifeguard Surf.